LaravelDaily/Laravel-Reservations-Course/course/07 - After first Client Review.md

 }
 ```

 That's it for the invitation tests.
 Now let's add new tests for the registrations.
-We will test that the user is registered with the correct company and get the correct role.
+We will test that the user is registered with the right company and get the correct role.

 **tests/Feature/Auth/RegistrationTest.php**:
 ```php